Waterpark and Pools

 - Saint-Roch Public Pool, DQc

-Most public outdoor pools are open from June 10th.
+Most public outdoor pools are open from mid-June.
 Located in the city center along the Saint-Charles River, the Marina Saint-Roch offers a swimming pool and a lively area appreciated by the whole family.

 See also the Québec City Public Swimming Pools directory (in French only).